-We relate the stability threshold function R(m) to the anytime capacity.
-For the given Markov channel, R(m) provides a parametric representation of the anytime capacity in terms of system's stability level m.
+We now relate the stability threshold function R(m) to the anytime capacity.
+R(m) depends on both the system's stability level m and on the properties of the channel via the transition matrix P and the matrix of rate values R. We show that for the given Markov channel, it provides a parametric representation of the anytime capacity in terms of system's stability level m.

-The anytime capacity is defined in the following context [11].
+The anytime capacity is defined in the following context [13].
 Consider a system for information transmission that allows the decoding time to be infinite, and improves the reliability of the estimated message as time progresses.
 More precisely, at each step k in the evolution of the plant a new message m_k of r bits is generated that must be sent over the channel.
-The coder sends a bit over the channel at each time k and the decoder upon reception of the new bit updates the estimates for all messages up to time k.
+The coder sends a bit over the channel at each k and the decoder upon reception of the new bit updates the estimates for all messages up to time k.
 It follows that at time k messages are considered for estimation, while estimates are constructed, given all the bits received up to time k.
 Hence, the processing operation for any message m_i continues indefinitely for all $k \ge i$.
 A reliability level α is achieved in the given transmission system if for all k the probability that there exists at least a message in the past whose estimate is incorrect decreases α -exponentially with the number of bits received, namely for all $d \le k$